zhuofalin/cnoan/README.md

 ## Directory Structure
 ````
    Catalog Name                 Function and Description                         What's New
 |---an2cn.py         Convert Arabic numerals to Chinese numerals               Newly defined class names
 |---base.py          This is the base class of the project, which contains the base class of ConvertBase None
 |---cn2an.py         Convert Chinese numbers to Arabic numbers Newly defined class names
 |---config.yaml      The configuration of the project, mainly the definition of the matching rules Add the abnormal field
-|---setup.py project packaging, packaging and publishing Add my information
+|---setup.py         Project packaging, packaging and publishing Add my information

 |---translate.py     Convert the content of the sentence to determine the conversion,     use the abnormal field
                      With parameters Modified regular expression
-|---Auxiliary definition of basic functions in utils.py None
+|---Auxiliary        Definition of basic functions in utils.py                                    None
 |---requirement.txt  The package required by the project                                          None
 ````
 ------